-Bangor is a UK centre of research excellence in herpetology, with three full-time faculty staff specialising in amphibians and reptiles.
-You will not only enjoy the resources expected of a modern centre of animal biology but will also benefit from the proximity of an exceptional range of natural habitats where field work, an integral part of the degree, is conducted.
-We are unusual among British universities in having our own substantial zoology museum, and being part of the Environment Centre Wales which is a partnership venture between Bangor University and the Natural Environment Research Council’s Centre for Ecology & Hydrology (CEH).
+We are proudly a UK centre of research excellence in herpetology, with full-time faculty staff specialising in amphibians and reptiles.
+You will not only enjoy the modern facilities expected of a modern centre of animal biology but will also benefit from our location.
+We are very close to an exceptional range of natural habitats where we conduct field work, including a range of nationally important reptile and amphibian sites.
+Field work is a very important component of this degree.

 Why choose Bangor University for this course?

-- Our excellent teaching facilities include a Natural History Museum containing a comprehensive collection of invertebrate and vertebrate material, marine and freshwater aquaria and facilities for holding reptiles.
+- We have a natural history museum containing a comprehensive collection of invertebrate and vertebrate material, marine and freshwater aquaria and facilities for holding reptiles.

-- Bangor’s location makes it an ideal place to study biology as we have an extensive range of local terrestrial and aquatic habitats for field trips.
+- Our location is ideal with an extensive range of terrestrial and aquatic habitats within easy reach for field trips and final year projects.

 Modules for the current academic year

 Module listings are for guide purposes only and are subject to change.
 Find out what our students are currently studying on the Zoology with Herpetology Modules page.

 Course content is for guidance purposes only and may be subject to change.